Lumexralph/portfolio_site/content/blog/cli-tool.md

 Args: `cobra.ExactArgs(1)`, was used because I only wanted just one value or argument provided since I just want to convert one value to another value, and the best part for me is where the logic happens

-Run:  executeTemperatureCmd, this will have a function with the required signature by Cobra, it will get run to respond to the temperature sub-command and since function is a first class citizen in Go, it can be passsed a value like I did.
+Run:  executeTemperatureCmd, this will have a function with the required signature by Cobra, it will get run to respond to the temperature sub-command and since function is a first class citizen in Go, it can be passed as value like I did below.

 This is the function definition below